aarora79/llama3.2_on_ec2/README.md

     curl 127.0.0.1:8080/generate \
         -X POST \
         -d '{ "inputs":"What is quantum gravity?", "parameters":{ "max_new_tokens":20 } }' \
-        -H 'Content-Type: application/json'
+        -H 'Content-Type: application/json' | jq
     ```

     The above command will generate an output similar to the following:

-    ```
+    ```{.bashrc}
+    {
-    {"generated_text":" Quantum gravity is a theoretical framework in physics that aims to merge quantum mechanics and general relativity.
-Quantum"}
+    "generated_text": " Quantum gravity is a theoretical framework in physics that aims to merge quantum mechanics and general relativity.
+Quantum"
+    }
     ```

     You can use the same endpoint for multi-modal inference as well.
 Here we ask the model to describe an image.